rerun-io/rerun-docs/docs/concepts/entity-component.md

 The assorted logging APIs all simply set different combinations of components on some specified entity, and the corresponding space views look for entities with these components in the data store.
-For more information on the different primitives and how they relate to the different components see the [Primitives reference](../reference/primitives.md)
+For more information on the different primitives and how they relate to components see the [Primitives reference](../reference/primitives.md)

-#### Additional Components
+### Additional Components
 Your entity could have any number of other components as well.
 This isn't a problem.
 Any components that aren't relevant to the scene that the space view is drawing are safely ignored.
 In fact, Rerun even lets you to log you own components -- see the [User Components](../reference/user-components.md) for more information).